 Metric to watch: system.mem.percent

 If the level of available memory on the VM is too low, process performance might suffer.
 Keeping an eye on this metric can help determine if a VM’s instance needs to be scaled up, or if additional instances of that VM should be created.
-PCF recommends setting a warning threshold of 80 percent and a critical alert threshold of 90 percent for memory usage.
+Pivotal recommends setting a warning threshold of 80 percent and a critical alert threshold of 90 percent for memory usage.

 Metrics to alert on: system.disk.system.percent, system.disk.ephemeral.percent, system.disk.persistent.percent

 BOSH VMs can have either ephemeral storage—disk storage that is destroyed when the VM is terminated or stopped—or persistent disk storage.
 These metrics track the percent of disk usage for each disk type.

 Keeping an eye on disk utilization will let you know if you need to add more storage or remove data before any jobs might be affected (e.g., a VM running a database server).
 If disks are filling up unexpectedly, you should investigate the cause to make sure that your storage resources are being used appropriately.
 BOSH generally shouldn’t write to system, or root, disk, so if you see high system disk usage you should check what is filling the partition.
 For each disk type, Pivotal recommends a warning threshold of 80 percent and a critical alert threshold of 90 percent.

 The User Account and Authentication server, or UAA, is PAS’s identity management system.
 It stores user credentials and provides authorization tokens for applications when a user needs them.
 Metrics to watch for the UAA generally have to do with overall request throughput.
 You can also track UAA latency by using the Gorouter metric

 These metrics are emitted per UAA server instance.

 |requests.global.completed.count||Lifetime number of requests completed by the UAA||Work: Throughput|